 Getting back to good

-While the process of resetting or rebooting your Wear OS smartwatch isn't a difficult one, it can be annoying when you rely on your watch for daily use.
+The process of resetting and setting up your Wear OS smartwatch isn't a difficult one, it can be annoying when you rely on your watch for daily use.
 But ultimately, giving it a refresh can get your watch back up and running fast and doesn't take too long.

 The Pixel Watch offers solid performance along with a unique design.
 This Wear OS watch is excellent for almost all situations to keep you connected and in style.
 But even the best can use a reboot from time to time.